 On my first day in Dar my friends and I were almost hit by a daladala.
 Facts only.
 The driver could see us standing at the stage but he still sped on forward.
 If it wasn’t for our quick reflexes, God bless our souls.

 This is one behavior I failed to comprehend.
 Motorbike or boda boda riders never move when they see you on their path.
 They will head straight at you, expecting you to get out of their way.
 Move or get hit, your choice.

 There is rarely loud music played in public transport.
 As a Kenyan this was strange.
 And yet relaxing.
 For you are guaranteed you will alight a bus without a thronging headache or aching ears.

 I was pleasantly surprised to see the crowded dala dala buses with a dustbin.
 Even mwendo kasi have their own tiny tin cans.

-Drama that erupted abruptly in public transport truly amused me.
+Drama that erupted abruptly in public transport amused me the most.
 When passengers put up a shouting match against guards at a mwendo kasi bus stop over a missing ticket.
 A conductor being assaulted by a boda boda rider, then narrating the story to everyone in the quiet daladala as if making a press conference.
-Or a woman hurling insults at a conductor for bundling up passengers, reminding him that we are clearly human beings and not cows.
+Or a woman hurling insults at a conductor for bundling up passengers, reminding him that we are human beings and not cows.

 Dar is an interesting combination of Nairobi and Mombasa.
 A big city by the sea.
 Also a sleepier Nairobi.
 It is not strange to see a mother and her child lying on a mattress outside their house on a hot afternoon.

 Life is easy and relaxed.
-You can buy ready-made breakfast, lunch and supper at a local for a healthy price.
-The essentials: food, clothes and transport are all cheap.
+You can buy ready-made breakfast, lunch and supper at a local restaurant for a healthy price.
+The essentials: food, clothes, and transport are all cheap.
 I mean, what else do you need dear brethren?